aws-samples/aws-controltower-notifications/README.md

 3. Review and create the stack.
 4. Confirm the subscription emails sent by SNS to start receiving notifications.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## Note
+## License

-This solution is designed for use within a Control Tower environment and requires appropriate permissions to create and manage the specified AWS resources.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.